MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - "-like" and "-contains" no longer supported, now replaced with "startswith" (limited to string attributes)
 - Using asterisk ( * ) wildcard character to fetch results starting/ending with specific characters is now limited to AssignedPlans

-Using curly brackets "{" or "}" is not supported in Teams PowerShell version 3.0.0 and above.
-Please make appropriate changes to your scripts.

-- Old syntax example: Get-csonlineuser -Filter {alias -eq 'name'}
-- New syntax example: Get-csonlineuser -Filter "alias eq 'name'"

 *Deprecated input parameters*

 LdapFilter has been deprecated due to low usage.